Hornbill-Docs/data-imports-guide/data-imports-guide/assets/authentication.md

 As the Asset Import utility supports the import of asset data from many different data sources, it must therefore also support many different KeySafe Key types:

-* [Azure Resource Query](/data-imports-guide/assets/authentication#key-type-azure-resource-query) - Used for the following data sources:
+* [Azure Resource Query](/data-imports-guide/assets/authentication#key-type-azure-resource-query) - and optionally (for importing Software Inventory records against assets) [Azure Log Analytics](/data-imports-guide/assets/authentication#key-type-azure-resource-query).
+Used for the following data sources:
   * `azureresourcequery` - Azure Resource Query, including data from Azure Arc.
 * [Certero](/data-imports-guide/assets/authentication#key-type-certero) - Used for the following data sources:
   * `certero` - Certero IT Asset Management.